bat-literature/bat-literature.github.io/README.md

 ## Contributing

-If you have any comments, suggestions, or questions, please open an issue via https://github.com/bat-literature/bat-literature.github.io/issues/new .
+If you have any comments, suggestions, or questions, please open [an issue](https://github.com/bat-literature/bat-literature.github.io/issues/new].

 ## Version History